Mutual Information Estimation via $f$-Divergence and Data Derangements: Derangement Strategy

-The following lemma analyzes the relationship between the Monte Carlo approximations of the variational lower bounds of the $f$-divergence $\mathcal{J}_{f}$ in Theorem \ref{theorem:theorem1} using $\pi(\cdot)$ and $\delta(\cdot)$ as permutation laws.
+The following lemma analyzes the relationship between the Monte Carlo approximations of the VLBs of the $f$-divergence $\mathcal{J}_{f}$ in Theorem \ref{theorem:theorem1} using $\pi(\cdot)$ and $\sigma(\cdot)$ as permutation laws.

 \begin{lemma} Let $(\mathbf{x}_i,\mathbf{y}_i)$, $\forall i\in \{1,\dots,N\}$, be $N$ data points.
 Let $\mathcal{J}_{f}(T)$ be the value function in \eqref{eq:discriminator_function_f}.
-Let $\mathcal{J}_{f}^{\pi}(T)$ and $\mathcal{J}_{f}^{\delta}(T)$ be numerical implementations of $\mathcal{J}_{f}(T)$ using a random permutation and a random derangement of $\mathbf{y}$, respectively.
+Let $\mathcal{J}_{f}^{\pi}(T)$ and $\mathcal{J}_{f}^{\sigma}(T)$ be numerical implementations of $\mathcal{J}_{f}(T)$ using a random permutation and a random derangement of $\mathbf{y}$, respectively.
 Denote with $K$ the number of points $\mathbf{y}_k$, with $k \in \{1,\dots, N\}$, in the same position after the permutation (i.e., the fixed points).
 Then

-\end{lemma} Lemma \ref{lemma:lemma4} practically asserts that the value function $\mathcal{J}_{f}^{\pi}(T)$ evaluated via a naive permutation of the data is not a valid variational lower bound of the $f$-divergence, and thus, there is no guarantee on the optimality of the discriminator's output.
-In fact, the following theorem states that in the case of the KL divergence, the maximum of $\mathcal{J}_{f}^{\pi}(D)$ is attained for a value of the discriminator that is not exactly the density ratio (as it should be from \eqref{eq:optimal_ratio_KL}, see Sec. \ref{sec:appendix_DIME_examples} of the Appendix).
+\end{lemma} Lemma \ref{lemma:lemma4} practically asserts that the value function $\mathcal{J}_{f}^{\pi}(T)$ evaluated via a naive permutation of the data is not a valid VLB of the $f$-divergence, and thus, there is no guarantee on the optimality of the discriminator's output.
+An interesting mathematical connection can be obtained when studying $\mathcal{J}_{f}^{\pi}(T)$ as a sort of variational skew-divergence estimator \cite{RenyiCL}, but this goes beyond the scope of this paper.

+The following theorem states that in the case of the KL divergence, the maximum of $\mathcal{J}_{f}^{\pi}(D)$ is attained for a value of the discriminator that is not exactly the density ratio (as it should be from \eqref{eq:optimal_ratio_KL}, see Appendix \ref{sec:appendix_DIME_examples}).

 \begin{theorem} Let the discriminator $D(\cdot)$ be with enough capacity.
 Let $N$ be the batch size and $f$ be the generator of the KL divergence.
 Let $\mathcal{J}_{KL}^{\pi}(D)$ be defined as

 Denote with $K$ the number of indices in the same position after the permutation (i.e., the fixed points), and with $R(\mathbf{x},\mathbf{y})$ the density ratio in \eqref{eq:density_ratio_1}.
 Then,